Crittal-style has made a welcome come back.

-For some time, the steely presence of Crittall-style has been rocking the interior design world, and as designers we revel in the beauty of its clean, straight lined and sassy demeanour.
-Its a welcome comeback, and not just as in windows and doors.
+Crittall-style has been rocking the interior design world for some time, and as designers, we embrace its use with steely lines and sassy presence.
+It’s a welcome comeback, and not just as in windows and doors.
 We see it re-imagined in wet rooms - as shower screens, modern apartments as partitions and also reflected in every interior accessory such as mirrors and light fittings.

 What is the Crittall-style?